 Like any normal health screen, we checked up on people’s health, and we also provided education on their care, such as on the importance of taking medications and getting screened regularly.
 We had to go out into the dayLIGHT to do this.
 Otherwise, people would be left in the SHADOWs potentially to the detriment of their own health.

 Although my team and I wanted to stay in the darkness and out of the heat, we knew we had to lend our listening ears to each house and ask if they need prayer too.
 One quote that stuck out to me was from a lovely woman who said, “I’m really glad that you stopped by.
 I haven’t seen a doctor in a long time, or even felt just simply listened to, and I’m just so grateful.”

 With both of these experiences SHADOWing, it was easy to see the parallels between faith and medicine.
 In other words, it was difficult to separate them because of how integrated they are to the care of a person.
 In both instances, I saw people crying because of the suffering they experienced with their health and in their lives.
 Honestly, it is often hard, especially during difficult times, speaking from personal experience, to see that He uses people and is LIGHTing a path toward the end of the tunnel.

-However, I’ve seen the power of listening and prayer that allowed for not only the doctor-patient relationship to be strengthened, but also a sense of peace.
-I’ve seen that God works in us, not only jas those who heal others, but also those who hope in Him.
-I’ve seen that “even though I walk through the valley of the SHADOW of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”
-(Psalm 23:4).
-I’ve seen that “the LIGHT shines in the darkness, and the darkness has not overcome it.”
-(John 1:5).
+However, I’ve seen the power of listening and prayer that allowed for not only the doctor-patient relationship to be strengthened, but also a sense of peace to be felt.
+I’ve seen that God works in us, not only for those who heal others or for those being healed, but also for those who have hope in His Love.
+I’ve seen that “even though I walk through the valley of the SHADOW of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me” (Psalm 23:4).
+I’ve seen that “the LIGHT shines in the darkness, and the darkness has not overcome it” (John 1:5).